INDIVIDUAL UNIVERSITY FACTS AND STATS

 TRINITY COLLEGE DUBLIN (TCD)

-- Trinity is situated in the heart of Dublin’s city centre, at the centre of the country’s transport hub, in a beautiful campus which contains a wonderful mix of modern and historic facilities (including the country’s largest research library).
+- Founded in 1592, Trinity is situated in the heart of Dublin’s city centre, at the centre of the country’s transport hub, in a beautiful campus which contains a wonderful mix of modern and historic facilities (including the country’s largest research library).

-- TCD students come from every county in Ireland (with over 50% from outside Dublin) and all socio-economic backgrounds.
-International students represent 118 different nationalities.
+- With almost 18,000 students, TCD students represent 118 different nationalities and come from every county in Ireland (with over 50% from outside Dublin) and all socio-economic backgrounds.

 - Our three faculties are Arts, Humanities and Social Sciences; Engineering, Mathematics and Science; and Health Sciences.